Army – Between the world wars

 View an original record

-To view an original record in the Melbourne reading room, please submit an advance request to view records form or contact the Melbourne office directly.
+To view an original record in the Melbourne reading room, please submit an advance request to view records form or contact the Melbourne office.

 Further information